Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 SAGAL: Very good.
-You can buy Mandles, some other flavors or scents that Mandles come in - swimsuit model - what does that smell like?
-Space cake and stripper's mouth - that's minty fresh breath, because as I'm sure you know, strippers are minty fresh breath.
+You can buy Mandles.
+Some other flavors or scents that Mandles come in - swimsuit model - what does that smell like space? - space cake and stripper's mouth.
+That's minty-fresh breath.
 Bill Kurtis, how did Daniel Radcliffe do on our quiz?

-KURTIS: Enough to win two out of three.
+KURTIS: Enough to win, 2 out of 3.